Last updated: 4 November 2019

 - Other preferences expressing interest in particular aspects of our work and activities

 We may use email to give updates about or to ask for feedback on our services, in respect of an entry for an event and to thank our supporters.
-Our helpline will sometimes phone people back with additional information, or to confirm a call back appointment with a parent adviser.
-Where you have agreed to a call back appointment should be added.
+Our helpline will sometimes email people back with additional information or to confirm a call-back appointment with a parent adviser where you have agreed to a call-back appointment.
+Similarly, if you are receiving support from one of our family workers, they may email in relation to your appointment or with additional information.

 We may use email addresses and first name / last name details to identify 'lookalike' audiences on social media channels to provide information, services, or products that we feel may be of use or interest to those audiences.
 This involves uploading these supporter details to third-party social media organisations, including Facebook and Twitter, from which they identify 'lookalike' cohorts.
 This upload is governed by terms and conditions restricting the processing and use of the data and can be viewed on Facebook Business and Twitter Business.